 As mentioned previously, the book is now available in hardcover, in paperback and in Kindle formats.
 To purchase a copy of the book, visit this link:

-For those still looking for signed paperback versions of the book, I have re-ordered more copies.
-I now have 2 signed copies for sale at $25 a pop (includes shipping price) through me directly.
+For those still looking for signed paperback versions of the book, I have 3 copies left for sale for $25 (includes shipping price) through me directly.
 Here is all the information on that: